lysyi02/Renormalize/README.md

-# Renormalized - Email classifier
+# Renormalize - Email classifier

 **Overview:**
 Script reads users from `users.json` and identifies related emails from `sample_data.json` based on similarity to known user emails.
 The results are saved as "recognized" (similar emails) and "not_recognized" (unmatched emails) in a JSON file.